FAQ

 If you travel frequently for work or pleasure, you must always be in the state where I am licensed during our video sessions.

-If you are out of state, we cannot hold the session, due to the current laws, and you will be charged the last cancellation fee of $80.
+If you are out of state, we cannot hold the session due to the current laws, and you will be charged a late cancellation fee as outlined in my office policies.

 Carrie Mead, LCPC